What is OFAC 50 Percent Rule?

 • Conducting due diligence on business partners and beneficial ownership chains

-• Voluntary Self-Disclosure (VSD) to minimize penalties
+• Voluntary Self-Disclosure (VSD) preparation and submission to minimize penalties

 • Defense in OFAC enforcement actions